RasaHQ/rasa_core/docs/slotfilling.rst

         - activate_hotel

-which allows core to predict when to activate the restaurant.
-Using a combination of the ``finish_action`` or ``exit_dict`` one can featurize the way that the form finished.
+which allows core to predict when to activate the form.
+Using a combination of the ``finish_action`` or ``exit_dict`` you can tell core to act differently dependent on the way that the form finished.
 In this case, we set a slot to say after an exit whether the form had been completed or not (``form_complete``).
-It is important to note that *how* the slots were filled within the form is not featurized.
-Simply which slots are filled at the time of the form's deactivation is relevant and helps downstream core predictions.
+It is important to note that *how* the slots were filled within the form does not get noticed by core.
+The only thing that matters is which slots are filled at the time of the form's deactivation and these influence downstream core predictions.
 We see above an example of a story where the form has not been filled and the user has exited.
  We also have a story where the slots of the form have all been filled:

 .. code-block:: md